Hive raises $10.6 million to bolster project management with AI

-For evidence that the future of work is automated (or at least semi-automated), look no further than startups like San Francisco-based Hive.
+For evidence that the future of work is automated (or at least semi-automated), look no further than startups like New York-based Hive.
 The productivity platform provider offers solutions from meeting scheduling to task management and project monitoring, and in an effort to lay the groundwork for expansion after quintupling revenue this past year, it’s secured fresh funding.

 Hive today revealed that it’s raised $10.6 million in a series A round led by Comcast Ventures, with participation from existing seed investors Tribeca Venture Partners, Vocap Investment Partners, and Rembrandt Venture Partners.
 It brings the company’s total raised to $16.7 million following a $4 million seed round in October, which CEO and cofounder John Furneaux said will bolster development of products like a service that automatically assigns next steps from emails.